MohammadArrabi/NLP/README.md

 # 🧠 Natural Language Processing (NLP) Project – Missions 1 to 4

-Welcome to this Natural Language Processing (NLP) project, a structured series of four analytical missions designed to demonstrate practical skills in text processing, information extraction, and language modeling using real-world political discourse data.
+Welcome to this Natural Language Processing (NLP) project, a structured series of four analytical missions designed to demonstrate practical skills in text processing, information extraction, and language modeling using real-world political discourse data.<br>
 Each mission is based on the **Knesset Protocols Corpus**, offering a realistic environment for performing NLP tasks ranging from frequency analysis to language modeling.
-This project showcases not only technical implementation but also the ability to deliver clean documentation and structured problem-solving — critical skills in any NLP or AI-related role.
+This project showcases not only technical implementation but also the ability to deliver clean documentation and structured problem-solving - critical skills in any NLP or AI-related role.

-📄 About This Project
+##📄 About This Project
 This project was created to apply and demonstrate core NLP techniques on real-world Hebrew text data from Israeli parliamentary protocols.
 Each mission presents a focused NLP challenge, encourages problem-solving, and results in documented solutions that follow best practices in code clarity and reporting.

-This repository is ideal for:
+**This repository is ideal for:**

-Showcasing your NLP and data science skills to employers
+- 📌 Showcasing your NLP and data science skills to employers

-Practicing and applying core NLP concepts
+- 📌 Practicing and applying core NLP concepts

-Learning how to build structured, professional projects for your portfolio
+- 📌 Learning how to build structured, professional projects for your portfolio

 ## 📁 Project Structure
 NLP-main/